This post lists the many things to do in December in London and is updated for 2022.

 For more details about these opportunities, please read our post covering London tourist attraction discount passes.

 Food and rides can be a bit pricey, but you can save by eating beforehand and just splurging on a mulled cider or hot chocolate while you’re there.

 Below are some additional ideas for free things to do in December.
-Click here for more ideas about free things to do in London at any time of the year.

 During the holiday period, the Southbank along the River Thames holds a wonderful Christmas market with handmade goods and treats, making an excellent spot for some Christmas shopping.

 There will also be mulled wine and cider – the traditional London holiday drink!